liliankasem/logicapps/README.md

 - Deploys the logic app and API connections
   - [Container version] also deploys ACR

-#### PR Pipeline

-- [Classic version] Use dotnet task to build project
-- [Container version] Build docker image

-> Ideally, you also run unit tests here

 #### CI Pipeline

 - Uses the `.pipelines/scripts/Generate-Connections.ps1` script to generate a `connections.json` file
 - [Classic version]
-  - Runs `dotnet publish` to generate zip of project
+  - Create a zip of the project
   - Publishes project zip as pipeline artifact
 - [Container version]
   - Build and push docker file to ACR